m-art-inc/301n3-portfolio/README.md

 # Portfolio

-This is my Web Developer Portfolio created using bootstrap to showcase my projects done at Code Fellows 301.
+This is my Web Developer Portfolio created using bootstrap, Javascript, and JSON,  to showcase my projects done at Code Fellows 301.